quantopirotroid/kernelcare-doc/docs/kernelcare-enterprise/README.md

 #### Clean obsolete releases

-We periodically reduce the list of provided patches, but ePortal does nothing about it automatically.
-To free disk space on ePortal you can also remove old releases.
+The list of provided patches is reduced once in a month (old patches that have newer versions are removed), but resources are not deleted from ePortal machine.
+The control of resource deletion is in charge of the ePortal administrator.
+To free disk space on ePortal old release resources could be removed.

 To check what releases will be removed: